|

 Chair of Bristol ‘Shipwreckers’ Gosport Outstation.

 PS: Gosport Lifeboat Station is a volunteer-operated station located in Stokes Bay at the tip of Gosport peninsula.
 Owned and operated by Gosport and Fareham Inshore Rescue Service (GAFIRS), it operates free lifeboat services in the Solent from Portsmouth harbour to Titchfield Haven, on the approaching shores of Southampton Water.
-I often walk past it & observe t
+I often walk past it & observe it.

 |